-ASTANA — The exhibition “Art of Tradition,” a collaboration between Italian photographer Gabriele Galimberti, Austrian artist Norbert Brunner, and the Kazakh creative team ADYR-ASPAN, was unveiled at the National Museum of Kazakhstan in Astana on May 17.
+ASTANA — The exhibition “Art of Traditions,” a collaboration between Italian photographer Gabriele Galimberti, Austrian artist Norbert Brunner, and the Kazakh creative team ADYR-ASPAN, was unveiled at the National Museum of Kazakhstan in Astana on May 17.

 The exhibition features a mix of contemporary art forms, including conceptual art, installation, video art, performance and photography.

 Galimberti presented his photo project “In Her Kitchen,” inviting viewers to explore diverse traditions and cuisines.
-As part of the “Art of Tradition” exhibition, museum guests will be the first to see the author’s new photo series.
+As part of the “Art of Traditions” exhibition, museum guests will be the first to see the author’s new photo series.

 The exhibition also featured the works of Austrian multimedia installation artist Norbert Brunner, including his notable installations “Time Pill” and “Cook Local—Act Infinite.”

 The “Time Pill” art installation is a compelling visual piece consisting of a large-scale inflatable capsule paired with a video art projection.
 First exhibited in Austria in 2001, the “Time Pill” has toured globally.
-For the “Art of Tradition” project, the “Time Pill” incorporates a unique video art performance by the Kazakh creative group ADYR-ASPAN.
+For the “Art of Traditions” project, the “Time Pill” incorporates a unique video art performance by the Kazakh creative group ADYR-ASPAN.

 “I told the curator from 365 Art that I wanted to collaborate with local artists because the Pill unites different cultures.
 The beauty of being different is that authenticity remains in culture.
 ADYR-ASPAN performance artists have both beauty and power.
 It was a perfect match,” said Brunner.